 The Drug Court Model

-Although adult drug courts vary in target population, program model and service resources, they are generally based on a comprehensive model involving:
+Although drug courts vary in target population, program design, and service resources, they are generally based on a comprehensive model involving:

 - Judicial interaction.